Inhaled Corticosteroids Overview and Practice Questions Vector

 74. What do glucocorticosteroids do medically?

-They reduce the proliferation, migration, adhesion, activation, and survival of inflammatory leucocytes; reduce edema at the inflammatory site and impair fibrosis and wound healing.
+They reduce inflammation by inhibiting the migration, activation, and survival of inflammatory leukocytes, reducing edema, and impairing fibrosis and wound healing.

-75. What is the (exhaled nasal nitric oxide) upper limit for adults?
+75. What is the upper limit for exhaled nasal nitric oxide (FeNO) in adults?

 76. What is the generic name of QVAR?